-The 24th chapter of Ezekiel is about the beginning of the siege of Jerusalem by Nebudchadnezzar king of the Chaldeans.
+The 24th chapter of Ezekiel is about the beginning of the siege of Jerusalem by Nebuchadnezzar king of the Chaldeans.

 Zedekiah was reigning in Jerusalem at the time.
 He was in the ninth year of his reign.
 He had been stupid enough to rebel against Nebuchadnezzar.

 Worse still he, like most people in Jerusalem, did evil and did not listen to God.
-That's why Nebudchadnezzar was able to destroy Jerusalem (see Jeremiah 52).
+That's why Nebuchadnezzar was able to destroy Jerusalem (see Jeremiah 52).

 The Chaldean king's palace was in Babylon nearly 1,500km (900 miles) from Jerusalem.
 But his armies marched across the world conquering.

 Nebuchadnezzar had been troubling Jerusalem and Judah for years.
 He had taken king Jehoiachin captive, and many choice men.
 Ezekiel himself was among them.
 You'll remember that Ezekiel introduces his book by saying that he was among the captives in the land of the Chaldeans living by the river Chebar (Ezekiel 1:1-3, 11:24-25).

 In his visions Ezekiel had already been transported to Jerusalem to behold the abominations taking place even in the holy temple.
 He has prophesied, in parables, poems, and symbolic acts, the coming seige and destruction of the city.

 Now, in chapter 24, comes the awful day when Nebuchadnezzar starts the siege.
 Ezekiel does not have to wait for news to come from Jerusalem, but God informs him immediately that the siege has begun.

 God told Ezekiel that the siege of Jerusalem has begun, and to record the date and a parable that God gave him.
 (Ezekiel 24:1-3).